Happy Valley Racecourse fire

 The Happy Valley Racecourse fire (跑馬地馬場大火) took place on 26 February 1918 in the Happy Valley Racecourse located at Happy Valley, British Hong Kong.
 The catastrophe caused the loss of 614 lives.
-In mainland Chinese sources, this is often included in the top ten fires in 20th-century China.
+Mainland Chinese sources have often included it among the top ten fires in 20th-century China.

 Background

 The racecourse was first built in 1845 to provide horse racing for the British people in Hong Kong.
 The area was previously swampland, but the only flat ground suitable for horse racing on Hong Kong Island.
 To make way for the racecourse, the Hong Kong government prohibited rice growing by villages in the surrounding area.
 The first race ran in December 1846.
 Over the years, horse racing became more and more popular among Chinese residents.

 Fire

-The annual "Derby Day" race was held every February.
-To accommodate the extra spectators a temporary grandstand was built.
-The fire was caused by the collapse of a temporary grandstand on the second day of the event.
+The annual "Derby Day" race was held every February, and a temporary grandstand was built to accommodate the extra spectators for the event.
+The fire was caused by the collapse of the temporary grandstand on the second day of the event.
 The collapse knocked over food stalls which set bamboo matting ablaze.
-The district’s fire department was so stretched that the marine police were called up to help fight the fire.
+The district's fire department was so stretched that the marine police were called up to help fight the fire.
 By the next day, as many as 576 confirmed deaths were reported by the Hongkong Telegraph.